szemranamszyca/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-As I mentioned, it is nVidia network architecture with one extra dropout layer.
+As I mentioned, it is nVidia network architecture with one extra dropout layer, and one image cropping layer.

 At first, I've opened .csv file and using csv.reader I get all the information form it.
 As next step, in simple for loop, I've loaded all images and measurments which I used to train a Neural Network.